‘I don’t need more money, I’m fine as I am,’ said nobody ever.

 Five Low-Risk Investment Options

-Wherever you put your money, starting out can feel a bit scary, but these are five of the safest bets that still have the potential to deliver a high yield.
+Wherever you put your money, starting can feel a bit scary, but these are five of the safest bets that still have the potential to deliver a high yield.

 Fixed Annuities.
 Fixed annuities are growing in popularity because it makes for a more comfortable retirement, and leaves you with a regular payment during your dotage, as well as a lump sum which you can later reinvest.
 How does it work?
 The short version is that you pay all or part of your pension into a retirement income fund for a fixed number of years, and return you will gain a fixed return!
 There are, however, a huge number of variables when it comes to annuities, so before you take the plunge, it’s well worth consulting an independent financial advisor.

 Dividend Paying Stocks.
 The word ‘stocks' will have a huge number of you throwing your hands in the air and running for the hills, but it's not as frightening a proposition as you might think.
-Dividends are basically the way that companies reward shareholders for holding stocks.
+Dividends are the way that companies reward shareholders for holding stocks.
 Dividends are usually cash and usually paid quarterly, although some firms do prefer to issue an annual lump sum, or additional stocks instead of cash, so read the small print.
-The return you get with dividend-paying stocks varies from company to company, so there are no fixed rules; with smaller names, you may just get 2.5%; with bigger, you could find yourself looking at as much as 8%, so again, it pays to do your research and shop around.
-If you work with a DRIP – not the annoying colleague at the next desk, but a Dividend Reinvestment Plan – you can compound your interest, and that's where the serious returns come into play.
+The return you get with dividend-paying stocks varies from company to company, so there are no fixed rules; with smaller names, you may get 2.5%; with bigger, you could find yourself looking at as much as 8%, so again, it pays to do your research and shop around.
+If you work with a DRIP – not the annoying colleague at the next desk, but a Dividend Reinvestment Plan – you can compound your interest, and that's where the high returns come into play.

-If you’re new to investments it can all be a bit overwhelming.
+If you’re new to investments, it can all be a bit overwhelming.
 There are so many decisions to make, so many options available, and so many potential risks.
-The problem is, if you don’t take any risks, your money will never work for you.
+The problem is, if you don’t take any chances, your money will never work for you.
 As Robert G. Allen said; "How many millionaires do you know who have become wealthy by investing in savings accounts?
 I rest my case."

 And we rest ours.